cdluminate/ProdL/ProdL.md

 [GNU Make](https://www.gnu.org/software/make/) is mostly used for compiling software projects written in C, C++, etc. That said, it is also suitable for automating simple (or complicated) task pipelines in non-software projects.
+For example, compiling documentations, or executing experiment pipelines.

 For example, I usually keep such a `Makefile` in my CVPR draft directory: